mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/architecture/index.md

 Kubernetes provides the foundation of a DKP cluster.
 Because of this fundamental relationship, you should be familiar with a few key concepts and terms.
 The topics in this section provide a brief overview of the native Kubernetes architecture, a simplified view of the DKP architecture - both Essential and Enterprise versions.
-Also, the it shows the operational workflow for a DKP cluster.
+Also, it shows the operational workflow for a DKP cluster.

 The following diagram provides a simplified architectural overview to help you visualize the flow of the key components: